 The following table is intended to help you better understand the Catalyst/Millburn Dynamic Commodity Strategy Fund's financial performance for the past five years.
 Certain information reflects financial results for a single Fund share.
 Total return represents the rate you would have earned (or lost) on an investment in the Fund, assuming reinvestment of all dividends and distributions.
-The information for the fiscal year ended June 30, 2023, has been audited by Cohen & Company, Ltd., the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, is included in the Fund's Annual Report, which is available upon request.
-The information for each fiscal period ended prior to June 30, 2023 has been audited by the Fund's former independent registered public accounting firm, BBD, LLP.
+The information for the fiscal years ended June 30, 2024 and June 30, 2023, has been audited by Cohen & Company, Ltd., the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, is available upon request.
+The information for each fiscal period ended prior to June 30, 2023 has been audited by the Fund's former independent registered public accounting firm.